for-giobbe/PAINT/README.md

 ---

-This repository contains all the code used to study the molecular greoundplan of a plant-ant interaction.
+This repository contains all the code used to study the molecular greundplan of a plant-ant interaction.

 Two separate RNA-seq experiments were generated for the plant _Vicia faba_ and the ant _Crematogaster scutellaris_.